mendix/docs/content/developerportal/deploy/deploying-to-mindsphere.md

 ### 5.1 Pushing to Cloud Foundry

-Before you continue, ensure you have fulfilled the prerequisites described in the section [Prerequisites](#prerequisites), above.
+Before you continue, ensure you have fulfilled the prerequisites described in the section [Prerequisites](#prerequisites) and configured the MindSphere modules as described in the section [Configuring the Modules](#configure-modules), above.

 #### 5.1.1 Creating a Mendix Deployment Package